sam-olson/pdxwalks/README.md

 py -m pip install -r requirements.txt
 ```

+## Downloading the example maps
+The full size map of Portland used in the example program is just under 100 MB, which is an impractical size to host on Github.
+However it is [available on Dropbox](https://www.dropbox.com/sh/iz3gre60gbrs1xc/AAAei03sb0_nQAm3_5ImBwYya?dl=0), in addition to a map of Portland containing only streets and neighborhood boundaries, which will serve as the top layer of the resulting video output.
+Download these two images and place them in the `source_maps` directory.

 ## Running the example program
 `pdxwalks` comes with an example program (`example.py`) that demonstrates how to use some of the functions included in the package.
 To run this example, navigate to the directory where you donwloaded this repository and run the following command (on a Unix-based system):
 ```bash